Next Chapter

 To facilitate the WMS selection, find out the answers to the following questions:

-• How is the accuracy of your current picking process?
+• How accurate is your current picking process?

 • What are your warehousing KPIs?
 And how profitable will it be if you optimize each of those KPIs?

 • How many team members are needed to carry out your operations?
-Would it be more economical if you replace some of them with an automated system?
+Would it be more economical if you replaced some of them with an automated system?

 • How many orders do you handle each day?
 And how much turnover do they generate every year?